ikatkov/battery-simulator/README.md

 Useful for testing battery chargers.
 Designed to use from single lithium batteries to 5S packs i.e. from 3.7V to 18V.
 Max charging current 2.3A

-Set the "battery" voltage, connect the charger and start the charging process.
+Set the "battery" voltage with coarse/fine voltage pots, connect the charger and start the charging process.
 Adjust the "battery" voltage up/down to test how the charger responds.
-Set max allowed "charge" current.
+Set max allowed "charge" current with the current pot.

+This device simulates battery discharging, current is limited by 200 Ohm resistors i.e. 60-120mA.
+When in "discharge" mode the green LED is lit.
+When the device simulates battery charging - the current is limited by both the internal charger circuitry and max allowed "charge" current.
+The absolute max is ~2.3A When in "charge" mode the red LED is lit.

 A note on *S packs:
 A typical pack charger senses the voltage across each battery in the pack.
 This is not implemented inside